inrupt/solid-client-vc-js/e2e/browser/README.md

 `localhost:1234/`, the system under test is at `localhost:1234/end-to-end-test.html`.

-One thing to note is that its dependency on template-ts is on the code _inside this repository_, rather than fetched from npm.
+One thing to note is that its dependency on solid-client-vc-js is on the code _inside this repository_, rather than fetched from npm.
 This means that you will first need to run `npm run build` at the root of this repository, followed by `npm install` in .codesandbox/sandbox, if you want to run it locally.